Education Omnibus Bill bad for Delegates’ business

-Charleston, WV (WOWK)- The Education Omnibus bill passed the State Senate on Monday, now some Delegates say they’re personal business’ are receiving the anger and frustration of teachers.
+CHARLESTON, W.Va.
+(WOWK)- The Education Omnibus bill passed the State Senate on Monday, now some Delegates say their personal business’ are receiving the anger and frustration of teachers.

 “Somebody will add in ‘Well I’ll never recommend him again’ or ‘Dean Jeffries doesn’t support teachers’, things of that nature,” Del.
 Dean Jeffries, (R) Kanawha.